 He made numerous deployments to the Arabian Gulf, Mediterranean, North Atlantic and Western Pacific Areas of Operation earning the Battle Excellence Award in every ship assigned.

-His personal awards include the Legion of Merit with three Gold Stars, the Defense Meritorious Service Medal, the Meritorious Service Medal with four Gold Stars, the Navy-Marine Corps Commendation Medal with three Gold Stars, the Joint Achievement Medal, the Navy-Marine Corps Achievement Medal with Gold Star and the Article 5 NATO Medal.
+His personal awards include the Legion of Merit(five awards), Defense Meritorious Service Medal, Meritorious Service Medal (five awards), Navy-Marine Corps Commendation Medal (four awards) Joint Achievement Medal, Navy-Marine Corps Achievement Medal (two awards) and the Article 5 NATO Medal.